marcosgriselli/ViewAnimator/README.md

 <img src="https://cdn.rawgit.com/marcosgriselli/ViewAnimator/cf065e96/Resources/banner.svg" height="150"/>

 **ViewAnimator** is a library for building complex iOS UIView animations in an easy way.
-It provides one line animations for any view included the ones which contain other views like UITableView and UICollectionView with it's cells or UIStackView with it's arrangedSubviews.
+It provides one line animations for any view included the ones which contain other views like UITableView and UICollectionView with its cells or UIStackView with its arrangedSubviews.

 [![Version](https://img.shields.io/cocoapods/v/ViewAnimator.svg?style=flat)](http://cocoapods.org/pods/ViewAnimator)